 Tools of the trade!

-For more experience skiers that really wish to excel, and make your skiing that bit easier and soooo much more fun, grab a pair of powder skis.
+For more experienced skiers that really wish to excel and make your skiing that bit easier and soooo much more fun, grab a pair of powder skis.

 For those that are just starting out skiing then a pair of ‘all mountain skis’ will be a great starting point, as pure powder skis can be difficult to control on groomed terrain, making them less versatile than all-mountain skis.